Student rights in U.S. higher education: Safety rights

 Students deserve protection from other students over whom the institution has oversight including voluntarily assumed jurisdiction e.g.: clubs, sororities, fraternities, teams.
 This, for instance, includes protection from foreseeable or preventable fraternity hazing even if fraternities are not located on institutional property.
 The institution also has a responsibility to inform itself of safety risks existent in institutionally regulated programs (White, 2007).
 State courts have found that institutions are not responsible, however, for screening ex-convicts before admission, 1987).

 Constitutional rights

 Students have the right to constitutional freedoms and protections in higher education.
 Prior to the 1960s institutions of higher education did not have to respect students constitutional rights but could act as a parent in the interest of the student (Nancy Thomas, 1991).
 In 1960 Shelton v.
-Turner found "the vigilant protection of constitutional freedoms is nowhere more vital than in the community of American schools" and in 1961 Dixon v.
-Alabam found that students were not required to give up, as a condition of admission, their constitutional rights and protections.
+Tucker found "the vigilant protection of constitutional freedoms is nowhere more vital than in the community of American schools" and in 1961 Dixon v.
+Alabama found that students were not required to give up, as a condition of admission, their constitutional rights and protections.
 In 1969, Tinker v.
 Des Moines ruled that "students do not shed their constitutional rights... at the schoolhouse gate."